eyedeekay/Offer-I2P-Access-To-Your-Service/IDENTITY/TLS.md

 ----

-It's perfectly possible to use a TLS certificate to identify a site inside of I2P in addition to I2P's self-authenticating properties.
+It's perfectly possible to use a TLS certificate to identify a site inside of I2P in addition to.i2p's self-authenticating properties.
 However, the most useful application of this I can think of, using a TLS certificate to show that an eepSite and a clearnet site are served by the ame organization is currently impossible, or at least so difficult it would be counter-productive to instruct